Pwntario Team Blog

 Methodology

-I grabbed this list from @harmj0y's GitHub page and ran them through them all, hosting a benign PowerShell script on a local web server.
-I then used the awesome SELKS IDS distribution to take a look at the User Agents these various methods used.
+I grabbed list from GitHub page and ran them through them all, hosting a benign PowerShell script on a local web server.
+I then used the awesome IDS distribution to take a look at the User Agents these various methods used.

 Findings